Turning Data into Insights for Competitive Advantage by Creating a Data-Driven Culture

 Wake Forest Innovation Quarter

-The cost of the program is $925 and includes materials, continental breakfast and lunch, and is due in full at time of registration.
+The cost of the program is $825 and includes materials, continental breakfast and lunch, and is due in full at time of registration.
 Additionally, Wake Forest University alumni and faculty receive a 25% tuition discount.
 For more information please send an email to firstname.lastname@example.org or call 336-758-2239.

 Course materials are included in the cost of tuition.
 Course materials will be distributed electronically in advance of the program start date.
 Participants must have a laptop or tablet computer to access course materials.

 This is an open enrollment program.
 Application is not required.
 Course registration is complete when payment is processed.
 Upon registration, a representative of Wake Forest will contact you to validate the registration information and to assist in fee payment.
 Please click the link below to begin the registration process.

 This course is offered contingent upon sufficient enrollment.
 If a course must be cancelled, all registered participants will be notified at least five (5) calendar days before the course’s start date.
 All registered participants will receive a 100% tuition refund.
 No fees will be charged for cancelled courses.

 Prospective participants who withdraw at least 15 days prior to the start of a course will receive a full refund of tuition paid.

 For More Information

 For more information or to speak with a program adviser, please send an email to email@example.com or call 336-758-2239.